-Yesterday, a 27 year-old Amanda Phillips was riding a bicycle around noon in Cambridge’s Inman Square when she was hit by a driver near the intersection of Cambridge and Hampshire Streets.
+Yesterday, 27 year-old Amanda Phillips was riding a bicycle around noon in Cambridge’s Inman Square when she was hit by a driver near the intersection of Cambridge and Hampshire Streets.
 She was taken to Massachusets General Hospital, where she was declared dead, according to Universal Hub.

 Cambridge Police haven’t finished their investigation, but it appears that she was doored by someone coming out of a parked car and into the path of an oncoming truck, which had no chance to stop in time.